xxfoundation/elixxir-client/README.md

 * Efficiency improvements - mechanisms for message pickup and network tracking
 * will evolve to allow tradeoffs and options for use

-We also are always looking at how to simplify and improve the library interface.
+We are also always looking at simplifying and improving the library interface.